-If you're still feeling more adventurous, try to reach Theiorixeia and swim amid the ruins of a sulphur mine that closed down in 1978!
+If you're still feeling more adventurous, try to reach Theiorixeia and swim amid the ruins of a sulphur mine that closed down in 1978.

-Koufonisia stands in the middle of the Cyclades, and you won’t find luxurious hotels or crazy nightlife here – but you will find an unspoiled paradise full of clean beaches, local parties and festivals (especially in August), and picturesque landscape.
+Koufonisia stands in the middle of the Cyclades, and you won’t find luxurious hotels or crazy nightlife here – but you will find an unspoiled paradise full of clean beaches, local parties and festivals (especially in August), and picturesque landscapes.

 You will find accommodation only in Ano Koufonisi (but there are daily trips to Kato Koufonisi).
 You won’t need a car, but you can rent a bike (it’s one of the flattest Greek islands – very rare!) to discover clear water beaches at Italida and Pori.
-You'll find great food (try the local cheece mitzithra), and don’t forget to drink raki and take a picture next to the windmill while watching the sunset!
+You'll find great food (try the local cheece mitzithra), and don’t forget to drink raki and take a picture next to the windmill while watching the sunset.

 Not as hidden as the others, Kefallonia (Cephalonia) is famous for its beaches and the sailing facilities it offers.
-It’s a destination for everyone including couples, families, groups, and singles.
+It’s a destination for everyone, including couples, families, groups, and singles.

 It has an international airport and a well-connected port, so it’s extremely easy to book your holidays there.
-Myrtos beach is the most popular, Melissani Cave holds unreal natural formations, while Fiskardo village is famous amongst sailors.
+Myrtos beach is the most popular, Melissani Cave holds unreal natural formations, while Fiskardo village is famous among sailors.
 Argostoli is the capital, and Lixouri is one of the biggest villages.

-You definitely need to rent a car and spend a few days here if you want to explore the whole island!
+You definitely need to rent a car and spend a few days here if you want to explore the whole island.

-Actually, you may already be familiar with Kefallonia's landscape from the Hollywood movie Captain Corelli's Mandolin!
+Actually, you may already be familiar with Kefallonia's landscape from the Hollywood movie Captain Corelli's Mandolin.

 This island in the Argosaronic gulf can be reached by ship within two hours from Athens.
 The unique architecture has been preserved by local stone masons, so it maintains its authenticity.
-Hydra differs from the other Cyclades islands, so don’t expect white houses with blue doors and windows, or barren, dry landscape.
+Hydra differs from the Cyclades islands, so don’t expect white houses with blue doors and windows, or barren, dry landscapes.

 The main town, and most of the island, is free of cars – so you’ll have to use your feet, boats, or donkeys to take you everywhere.

 Beaches are mostly small coves with clear water and a peaceful atmosphere.
-Many famous people have their summer cottages here, drawn to the region after the movie “Boy on a Dolphin” (starring Sophia Loren) was filmed here.
+Many famous people have their summer cottages here, drawn to the region after the movie Boy on a Dolphin (starring Sophia Loren) was filmed here.
 Hydra was the very first Greek island to host an American production.